openframeworks/ofSite/documentation/addons/ofxOpenCv/ofxCvImage.markdown

 _description: _

-Set the Region Of Interest using a pointer to an unsigned char array and a w,h to define the area of the ROI
+Sets the region of interest on the image.
+Region of Interest is a rectangular area in an image, to segment object for further processing.
+Once the ROI is defined, OpenCV functions will operate on the ROI, reducing the number of pixels that the operation will examine.